pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.Infrastructure/README.md

 - JSON parsing
 - Unique ID Generation
 - Automation\
-  _Triggers "workflows", where one request can trigger another request_
+  _Triggers "workflows", where an event can trigger another request_